 In the early years of the Club, rummage and bake sales were held to support scholarship.
-By the early 70’s, these fund-raising efforts were replaced with a contribution of $4.50 (raised to $6.00 in 1986) from each member’s annual dues.
+By the early 70’s, these fund-raising efforts were supplemented with a contribution of $4.50 (raised to $6.00 in 1986) from each member’s annual dues.

 The funds available for scholarships and bursaries have also come from fashion shows, teas, speakers, bingo, personal donations and bequests, collections from interest groups, our very successful Christmas Dinner and Silent Auction.
 The Club participates in the Thrifty’s Smile Card program, and receives 5% of the amount spent on groceries by Club cardholders to an annual maximum of $1,000.

 CFUW Nanaimo has been awarding scholarships at VIU since the early 1970’s, beginning with the Jean McRae Memorial Scholarship and the Marjorie Neave Memorial Centennial Scholarship.
-The Club now sponsors annually two scholarships of $1,150 each, one memorial award for $1000, one bursary of $800, and a further $750 bursary for an Adult Basic Education graduate continuing in degree programs.
+The Endowment now supports annually two scholarships of $1,500 each, one memorial award for $1,500, one bursary of $1,000, and a further $1,000 bursary for an Adult Basic Education graduate continuing in degree programs.
 Our contribution to the 2019 CFUW 100th Anniversary will be a new award at VIU: $2,000 to a senior student in one of the ocean sciences.